SQream/sqream_docs/index.rst

 \\SELECT *
 ^^^^^^^^^

-Blue is a platform that can benefit enterprises that work with cloud-based data lake architectures, as well as those who currently use AWS or GCP.
-It is also suitable for those who are considering a move to the cloud and are evaluating the benefits of using AWS, GCP, or a data lake infrastructure.
+Blue is a platform designed for enterprises working with cloud-based data lake architectures, or those considering a move to the cloud.
+The product includes a range of features to streamline workflows, gain deeper insights into data, and perform real-time data analysis.

-The platform is particularly useful for setting up new workflows for data integration use cases that require complex data flows ranging from 2TB to petabyte-scale.
-It can also help businesses that are looking to move their data integration use cases from on-premises to the public cloud.
+One key feature of Blue is its support for data integration use cases that require complex data flows ranging from 2TB to petabyte-scale.
+This makes it an ideal choice for businesses that need to process large volumes of data quickly and efficiently.
+Additionally, Blue includes support for both datalake house and query engine technologies.
+These features enable businesses to gain a deeper understanding of their data and analyze it in real-time, allowing for faster and more informed decision-making.

+Whether your enterprise is already using AWS or GCP, or considering a move to the cloud, Blue is a valuable tool for optimizing data workflows and maximizing the benefits of cloud-based data storage and processing.

 Main Features and Capabilities: